 There are five physical buttons on the sides.
 They have names next to them and read the same as the current Fenix and Forerunner 935 series.
 So clockwise from the top right hand side: Start/Stop; Back; Down; Up; and Light.

-As the pictures show there will be a number of colours to choose from.
+As the pictures show there are a number of colours to choose from.
 The bracelet is textured, and the watch is fitted with QuickFit straps.

 Essential reading: Which Garmin fitness trackers should you buy?